-- ► The Fund's portfolio of investments, being its financial assets at fair value through profit or loss, represents substantially all of its total assets. - ▶ As detailed in the Fund's accounting policies, as described in Note 2 e) to the financial statements, the financial assets at fair value through profit or loss are recognised in accordance with NZ IFRS 9 Financial Instruments. - The portfolio includes investments in early stage entities which are unquoted, for which no other market price is available and whose valuation requires use of assumptions with little or no observable inputs.
+- ► The Fund's portfolio of investments, being its financial assets at fair value through profit or loss, represents substantially all of its total assets. - ► As detailed in the Fund's accounting policies, as described in Note 2 (d) to the financial statements, the financial assets at fair value through profit or loss are recognised in accordance with NZ IFRS 9 Financial Instruments. - ► The portfolio includes investments in early stage entities which are unquoted, for which no other market price is available and whose valuation requires use of assumptions with little or no observable inputs.
 The Fund applies the market approach valuation technique, adjusted for changes in the business, to value these investments.
-In addition, similar investments are held through the Fund's interest in NZ Innovation Booster Limited Partnership (the Limited Partnership).
-The Limited Partnership values its interests in early stage entities in a similar manner.
+In addition, similar investments are held through the Fund's interest in NZ Innovation Booster Limited Partnership (the "Limited Partnership values its interests in early stage entities in a similar manner. - ► The fair value assessment requires significant judgement by management, in particular with regard to key input factors such as changes in the business and commercialisation of intellectual property, and the impact these have on valuation inputs.
+Therefore, the recognition and measurement of the investment portfolio is considered a key area of audit focus.